2024 John Deere Classic: Hayden Springer records 14th sub-60 round in PGA Tour history to lead after Round 1

 |1977

-Although the 59 is spectacular, it solely gained Springer about 9 pictures on the sphere as a result of the scoring common at TPC Deere Run is at present proper at -3.
-That 9 strokes gained can be ok, although, for in regards to the eighth greatest strokes gained spherical worldwide in 2024.
+Although the 59 is spectacular, it solely gained Springer about 9 photographs on the sphere as a result of the scoring common at TPC Deere Run is at the moment proper at -3.
+That 9 strokes gained could be adequate, although, for concerning the eighth greatest strokes gained spherical worldwide in 2024.

-Springer leads the occasion by two pictures over Sami Valimaki, three over Eric Cole and 4 over Harry Corridor and Davis Thompson.
-Within the three earlier instances a 59 was shot within the first spherical of a PGA Tour occasion, two of these gamers went on to win (Justin Thomas, 2017 Sony Open and Brandt Snedeker, 2018 Wyndham Championship).
+Springer leads the occasion by two photographs over Sami Valimaki, three over Eric Cole and 4 over Harry Corridor and Davis Thompson.
+Within the three earlier occasions a 59 was shot within the first spherical of a PGA Tour occasion, two of these gamers went on to win (Justin Thomas, 2017 Sony Open and Brandt Snedeker, 2018 Wyndham Championship).

-The one one who did not was Paul Goydos on the 2010 … John Deere Basic.
+The one one who did not was Paul Goydos on the 2010 … John Deere Traditional.